 Feature-wise, there are a few Pleco features exclusive to each platform.
-Our iOS app has a much more robust document reader than our Android app, with support for tap-lookups in web pages and EPUB/Word/PDF/TXT/Pages/RTF/HTML files – on Android we only support PDF and TXT.
+Our iOS app has a much more robust document reader than our Android app, with support for tap-lookups in web pages and EPUB/Word/PDF/TXT/Pages/RTF/HTML files – on Android we only support PDF and TXT and EPUB.
 However, we make up for that on Android with our “Screen Reader” feature, which allows you to tap-lookup words in any app on your Android phone via a floating button (particularly useful for chat apps like WeChat).
-Also, on account of its closed filesystem we include a few features on iOS that we don’t bother with on Android – our iOS app has a built-in file manager and built-in text editor because there isn’t a convenient way to do those things in a third-party app on iOS. iOS is also currently the only platform on which we support flashcard sync between devices, as we haven’t yet found an Android equivalent to iCloud that’s not blocked in China.
+Also, on account of its closed filesystem we include a few features on iOS that we don’t bother with on Android – our iOS app has a built-in file manager and built-in text editor because there isn’t a convenient way to do those things in a third-party app on iOS.

 Which device should I buy?

-iOS: You can’t really go wrong with any of the three current iPhone models Pleco-wise – even the humble iPhone 5s has a blazing fast 64-bit processor.
-Likewise with iPads; all of the current models (even the humble iPad mini 2) are 64-bit-powered and should run Pleco beautifully.
-Our app takes full advantage of the larger screen on the iPhone 6/6s Plus and the split-screen mode on the latest iPads (including the iPad Pro).
+iOS: You can’t really go wrong with any of the current iPhone models Pleco-wise – even the humble iPhone 8 and SE have blazing fast processors.
+Likewise with iPads; all of the current models (even the entry-level 10.2-inch iPad) should run Pleco beautifully.
+Our app takes full advantage of the larger screen on the iPhone X/11/12 and the split-screen mode on the latest iPads (including the iPad Pro).
 The latest iPod Touch also has an extremely fast processor and should run Pleco fine.

-Among used iOS devices, we’re about to start requiring iOS version 10 as a minimum, and are planning some future optimizations to OCR that will require a 64-bit processor, so we would not recommend getting anything older than an iPhone 5s, iPad Air 1, iPad mini 2, or the latest iPod Touch.
+Among used iOS devices, we’re about to start requiring iOS version 14 as a minimum, so we would not recommend getting anything older than an iPhone 6s, iPad Air 2, iPad mini 4, or the latest iPod Touch (or any iPad Pro).